nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ---

-### 5. Add a New Day in an Existing Programme
+### 5. Add a New Day to an Existing Programme

-Add a new Day in an existing programme
+Add a new Day to an existing programme.

 Command: `prog edit [/p PROG_INDEX] /ad DAY_NAME`